nih-cfde/usecases/docs/index.md

 terms that are meaningful to the user, from their perspective.
 This can be thought of as one in a series of medium scale tasks that must be completed to answer the question posed in the scientific objective.
-The list of User Task in a Use Case should cover everything the user needs to achieve their goal, even interactions that don't involve the software or data from the Common Fund.
+The list of User Tasks in a Use Case should cover everything the user needs to achieve their goal, even interactions that don't involve the software or data from the Common Fund.